uclaacm/teach-la-ts-react-starter/README.md

 yarn prepare
 ```

+(If the above commands don't work even after installing yarn via npm, check this [npm installation guide](https://classic.yarnpkg.com/en/docs/install/#mac-stable), click on alternatives, choose your operating system, and follow the steps there!)

 (We handle the yarn and npm conflict issues within our `.gitignore` we set up so dw about it!)
 To start our app, you just need to run `yarn start`!